 As you can see, there’s a lot to factor into inventory accounting.
 It’s easy to make mistakes.
 This is where inventory management software, like DEAR, comes in handy.

-Here are some of the top benefits to consider if you decide to utilize inventory management software:
+Here are some of the top benefits to consider if you decide to utilize software for inventory management:

-- Gain more clarity and visibility around how much inventory you are moving across all of your different sales channels and how much remains on hand across your fulfillment centers
+- Gain more clarity and visibility around how much inventory you are moving across all of your different sales channels (i.e. inventory cycle or inventory movement) and how much remains on hand across your fulfillment centers

 - Establish more efficient inventory management practices